DCAD-Q-A-System/DCAD-Q-A/BACKEND_PLAN.md

   - otherwise wait in waiting screen

 - get_all_questions.go
-  - send all questions associated with event id
+  - send all questions/replies associated with event id
   - UT:
-    - check if questions returned via socket connection
+    - check if questions returned via GET request
 - get_all_chat.go
-  - send all questions associated with event id
-  - UT:
-    - check if chat returned via socket connection
-- get_all_replies.go

   - send all questions associated with event id
   - UT:
     - check if chat returned via socket connection

 - insert\_(chat|question|reply).go

   - inserts (chat|question|reply) and returns id
   - UT:
     - insert and check if returns id and is in db